Benjamin Creme: Predictions in 1982 and later

+Creme knew opposition to his message would be strong, not merely from atheists and age-old religious organizations, but also from those wishing to preserve the status quo.
+He stated, “There is no doubt that there will be opposition from the more privileged members of society who will see, in the changes which must ensue, a loss of their traditional status and power; but the need for change will become so overwhelmingly obvious, that they will find themselves increasingly powerless to stop the momentum.
+The present caste system must go, in the interest of the one humanity.”

-In 1997 Creme again announced that there would be additional, global TV broadcasts from the Christ, although the media remained largely uninterested.
+In 1997 Creme again announced that there would be additional, global TV broadcasts from the Christ, although the media outlets remained largely passive or uninterested.
 Creme nevertheless asserted that there would be a Day of Declaration: "The Christ will come on the world's television channels, linked together by satellite.
-All those with access to television will see ... [his face].
-He will establish a telepathic rapport with all humanity simultaneously.
-While the Christ is speaking... [everyone will feel far more love than they've ever felt before, that massive outpouring of love will cause] hundreds of thousands of 'miracle' cures [to] take place simultaneously."
+All those with access to television will see Him but He will not speak.
+He will establish a telepathic rapport with all humanity simultaneously…many hundreds of thousands of spontaneous 'miracle' cures will take place simultaneously."

-On 14 January 2010 Creme said that Maitreya had given the first interview which aired on American television.
+On 14 January 2010, Creme said that Maitreya had given the first interview which aired on American television.
 Soon afterwards, several people in the United States working from Creme's predictions concluded that the British-American economist and author Raj Patel was Maitreya.
 After newspaper articles spread this story around the world Creme responded that Raj Patel was not the coming World Teacher in an article in The Guardian under the headline "Raj Patel is Not Maitreya, But the World Teacher is Here — and Needed."

 Creme gave lectures around the world for more than 30 years about Maitreya, and a network of volunteers worked with him to give his views to the public.
 In speaking about his work, Creme said: "My job has been to make the initial approach to the public, to help create a climate of hope and expectancy.
 If I can do that, I'll be well pleased."

 Although most press coverage of Creme and his information has been skeptical, some members of the news media had positive views of him, such as Canadian broadcasting host/producer Max Allen, who stated, "The Maitreya story is important and Creme is an admirable spokesman."
 Creme died in October 2016 at the age of 93.